yyuting/Adelta/README.md

 #### 1D and 3D examples

 We additionally provide toy examples for a 1D pulse and a 3D sphere.
-The 1D or 3D shaders can only be compiled to Pytorch backend.
+The 1D or 3D shaders can only be compiled to TensorFlow and Pytorch backends.
 To run simple optimization task on these examples, run

 ```
 cd apps